• Recipes

 Instructions

-1. In a blender, combine buttermilk, dill, parsley, 2 chopped scallions, vinegar, honey and salt until smooth.
+1. In a blender, combine the buttermilk, dill, parsley, green onion, vinegar, honey and salt.
+Blend until very smooth and light green, about 30 seconds.

-2. Set aside ½ cup of the marinade/dressing for the cucumber dill salad.
+2. Set ⅓ cup of the buttermilk mixture aside for the salad dressing.

-7. Heat the oven to 400 F, and cover a rimmed baking sheet with foil.
+5. Heat oven to 375F.
+Cover a rimmed baking sheet with foil or parchment, or lightly oil.

 Notes